areyesq89/HumanTissuesDEU/README.md

 4. Build and install the package

-Now you should be able to open each vignette and reproduce each figure.
+Now you should be able to go through each vignette and reproduce the paper.
 If you run into any problem, please send me an e-mail and I will try to respond shortly.